mpeterson2/save-session/README.md

  - The files currently being worked on, whether they are saved to disk or not
  - The size of the window and file tree

+## Settings

+### Save settings
+These settings will control what the package saves.

+ - `Buffer Save File` - The file to save your file info in so it can be restored.
+ - `Restore File Tree Size` - Whether or not the file tree size will be restored.
+ - `Restore Open File Contents` - Whether or not file contents will be automatically restored on load.
+This has no effect if `Restore Open Files` is disabled.
+ - `Restore Open Files` - Whether or not files will be reopened.
+ - `Restore Project` - Whether or not the project will be reopened.
+ - `Restore Window` - Whether or not the window size/positions will be saved.

+### Other settings
+These settings are used by the package to restore data.
+You can change them, but they will all be set by the package when a related event happens.

+ - `Height` - The height of the editor
+ - `Width` - The width of the editor
+ - `X` - The x position of the editor
+ - `Y` - The y position of the editor

 ## How it works

 Except for files, Save Session uses Atom's settings to save its data.
 If you